markbenschop/k8s-workshop/DEMO.md

 # Create your own namespace
 We are going to work with multiple people on a single k8s cluster.
-To stay out of each others way we are going to work in our own namespaces.
+To stay out of each others way everyone is going to work in their own namespace.

 List current namespaces with :